Gokulakrishnan0610/Nostra/README.md

 ## How to View
-You can access Nostra website by visiting [Link] Feel free to explore the content.
+You can access Nostra website by visiting [https://gokulakrishnan0610.github.io/Nostra/] Feel free to explore the content.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any improvements or new features you'd like to add.